ZeWaren/ansible_role_freebsd_geoip_update/README.md

 ## Introduction
 This role installs and configure `geoipupdate` on FreeBSD.

+The databases are updated periodically using a `cron` job, and the database files are stored in `/var/db/geoip`.

 ## Variables

 See [defaults/main.yml](defaults/main.yml) for the default values of each.